Worshipful Company of Gardeners: The livery and freedom

-The company's year
+The Company's year

 Installation Court, at which the Master and Wardens are installed, takes place on the first Thursday in July.
-It marks the beginning of the Company's year and is followed by a dinner.
+It marks the beginning of the Company's year and is followed by a livery dinner.
 Court meetings followed by dinner take place in November (Autumn Court) and April (Spring Court), with a Harvest Court preceding the Harvest Thanksgiving service in October.
-Guests are invited to all dinners and Guild Services.
+Guests are invited to all livery dinners and guild services.

 The Fairchild Lecture, delivered in accordance with the will of Thomas Fairchild, Citizen and Gardener, takes place on the first Tuesday in Pentecost at St. Giles, Cripplegate.
 Churches for the Guild services are decorated by the Flower Arrangers group within the Company, who also arrange flowers in St. Paul's Cathedral and on other Company occasions.

-Highlight of the year is the annual Livery and Ladies' Banquet held at Mansion House, in the presence of the Lord Mayor, at which the Master presents a donation for the Lord Mayor's Charity.
+Its annual Livery and Ladies' Banquet is held at the Mansion House, in the presence of the Lord Mayor, at which the Master presents a donation for the Lord Mayor's Charity.

 Visits, led by the Master, take place throughout the year to gardens and horticultural establishments at home and abroad and the Company pursues a busy programme of events.

-The Company produces a magazine called The Spade, giving details of recent events and visits.
-Please view the Contact & Download section to obtain the latest version of The Spade.
+The Gardeners' Company produces a magazine called The Spade, giving details of recent events and visits.

 Charitable activities

 The Company makes donations through its independent Charity Board to registered charities only.
 The charities must be linked to horticulture and gardening.
 Individuals and groups in the horticultural industry who have fallen on hard times should consider applying to Perennial.
-The Company provides funds and advice for charitable garden projects and awards prizes to students of horticulture at Capel Manor College, Royal Botanic Gardens Kew, RHS Wisley, Writtle College and City and Guilds.
+The Company provides funds and advice for charitable garden projects and awards prizes to students of horticulture at Capel Manor College, Royal Botanic Gardens Kew, RHS Wisley, Writtle College and the City and Guilds of London Institute.
 The Prince of Wales's Trophy is presented annually to the student adjudged to have contributed most to the field of organic gardening.
 Trophies are also awarded to other deserving organisations and causes.

 The Company organises the "Flowers in The City" Campaign in close co-operation with the Corporation of London.
 The aim is to encourage the planting of gardens, courtyards, atria, window boxes, troughs, tubs and hanging baskets to beautify the City.
 The award, by the Lord Mayor, of trophies and plaques for meritorious displays (Summer) takes place annually at Mansion House.
 The award for winter displays takes place annually at Cutlers' Hall.

 The Master, whilst in office, represents the Company on a variety of charitable committees.
 Other members of the Company sit on those committees in their own right and also contribute their time and expertise to numerous other organisations for the furtherance of the craft and in pursuit of the Company's objectives.

 The Company is privileged to present a gift of produce each year to the Lord Mayor.